Meta-KD: A Meta Knowledge Distillation Framework for Language Model Compression across Domains: The Meta-KD Framework

-In general, the Meta-KD framework can be divided into the following two stages: \begin{enumerate} \item\textbf{Meta-teacher Learning}: Learn a meta-teacher model $\mathcal{M}$ over all domains $\bigcup\limits_{k=1}^{K}\mathcal{D}_k$.
+In general, the Meta-KD framework can be divided into the following two stages: \begin{itemize} \item\textbf{Meta-teacher Learning}: Learn a meta-teacher $\mathcal{M}$ over all domains $\bigcup\limits_{k=1}^{K}\mathcal{D}_k$.
 The model digests transferable knowledge from each domain and has better generalization while supervising domain-specific students.